Code-Institute-Submissions/chef-at-home/README.md

     (9) https://unsplash.com/@the_modern_life_mrs
     (10) https://unsplash.com/@miracletwentyone

-2. Utilised Font Awesome for all social media icons: https://fontawesome.com/
+2. I utilised Font Awesome for all social media icons: https://fontawesome.com/
-3. Color palets and mixers identified here: https://www.w3schools.com/w3css/w3css_color_generator.asp https://www.w3schools.com/colors/colors_mixer.asp
+3. Color paletts and mixers identified here: https://www.w3schools.com/w3css/w3css_color_generator.asp https://www.w3schools.com/colors/colors_mixer.asp
 4. I have used my laptop's own MS Paint to compress jpg images.
 5. I have used my laptop's own MS Edit with Photos to apply the same size (aspect ratio 10:8) and filter (Rouge) to all of the images used on the website.
+6. I used snippet tool for the screengrabs utilised in the README.md.

 ## Acknowledgements